-Important advice for travellers on Foot and Mouth Disease and Lumpy Skin Disease in Indonesia.
+Important advice for travellers on foot-and-mouth disease and lumpy skin disease in Indonesia

 Have you recently visited Indonesia?

-have been detected in a range of locations throughout the world, however most recently, these animal diseases have been identified as being present in Indonesia.
+Foot-and-mouth disease (FMD) and lumpy skin disease (LSD) have been detected in a range of locations throughout the world.
+Most recently, these animal diseases have been identified as being present in Indonesia.
 FMD has now also been detected in Bali.

 Due to Indonesia and Bali's proximity to Australia's northern border the current situation presents a high biosecurity risk.
 The diseases have not been detected in Australia.